JuanBarriosPiaggio/Vexlo/SETUP.md

 ### Database Connection Issues

-If you're using a local PostgreSQL:
+If you're using a local MongoDB:
-1. Make sure PostgreSQL is running
+1. Make sure MongoDB is running
-2. Create a database: `createdb vexlo`
+2. The database will be created automatically on first connection
-3. Update `DATABASE_URL` in `.env`
+3. Update `MONGO_URL` in `.env`

 ### Port Already in Use